watson-developer-cloud/text-bot-openwhisk/README.md

 * ~~Ability to query a certain day within the 7-day forecast for your city~~
 * ~~Build a UI~~
 * Output a list of states for the user to choose from should a city name occur in more than one state
-* Improve city detection accuracyB
+* Improve city detection accuracy